TERREMEMBER/znbase/docs/content/v2.0/develop/learn/date-and-time-ysql.md

 Your data will be slightly different as we used a `RANDOM()` function for setting the 'delivery_date' in the new 'order_deliveries' table.
 {{< /note >}}

-You can use views of the YugabyteDB Data Catalogs to create data that is already prepared and formatted for your application code so that your SQL is simpler.
+You can use views of the ZNbaseDB Data Catalogs to create data that is already prepared and formatted for your application code so that your SQL is simpler.
 Below is an example that is defined in the yb_demo database (has no dependency on yb_demo).
 This demonstration shows how you can nominate a shortlist of timezones that are formatted and ready to use for display purposes.

 ```
 yb_demo=# CREATE OR REPLACE VIEW TZ AS